 (picture taken at the Windsor Nursing Home So.
 Yarmouth, Ma around 1979)

-Bob, who the story centers around, was one of the first clients that I look back on that taught me a great deal about how I would forever look at aging.
-He along with countless others were my teachers and would forever shape my views on how we should live out our lives, during our final curtain call, with character and insight.
+Bob, who the story centers around, was one of the first clients I look back on that taught me a great deal about how I would forever look at aging.
+He, along with countless others, was my teacher and would forever shape my views on how we should live out our lives, during our final curtain call, with character and insight.

-Old and new memories are generally a foundation for fulfilling one’s wishes, and it was Bob, without hesitation, voicing his desire to go up in a plane.
+Old and new memories are generally a foundation for fulfilling one’s wishes, and Bob, without hesitation, voiced his desire to go up in a plane.

-It had been years since he flew if he even ever did but he just knew he wanted to experience the feeling of flight.
+It had been years since he flew if he ever did, but he just knew he wanted to experience the feeling of flight.

 I don’t remember who made the initial request, but I remember the day I received the call granting Bob’s wish.
-There was a pilot ready to take Bob for a ride, in 1-2 days and he requested that someone must accompany him for the flight.
-I was excited for Bob, a simple man who spent most of his life on the island and now he wished to see his homeland from the sky, his beloved Cape Cod.
+A pilot was ready to take Bob for a ride in 1-2 days, and he requested that someone accompany him for the flight.
+I was excited for Bob, a simple man who spent most of his life on the island, and now he wished to see his homeland from the sky, his beloved Cape Cod.

 “Our lives are defined by opportunities, even the ones we miss.”
 Eric Roth

-This was Bob’s opportunity to take flight and even if my own fears prevented me from sharing the experience I wasn’t going to let myself stand in his way.
+This was Bob’s opportunity to take flight, and even if my fears prevented me from sharing the experience, I wouldn’t let myself stand in his way.

-This is where the story turns from creating dreams to missed opportunities; while I would love to recount on how Bob’s hollow eyes stared out the tiny plane’s window and soaked in the beautiful shoreline that stretches across Cape Cod Bay to the Atlantic Ocean and then along Nantucket Sound, I can’t.
+This is where the story turns from creating dreams to missed opportunities.
+At the same time, I would love to recount how Bob’s hollow eyes stared out the tiny plane’s window and soaked in the beautiful shoreline that stretches across Cape Cod Bay to the Atlantic Ocean and then along Nantucket Sound; I can’t.
 You see, I was too afraid to accompany him.

-After, Bob became somewhat of a celebrity.
-The newspaper was there to do a story and I can still remember a picture taken of him standing in front of the plane alongside the pilot.
+After, Bob became a celebrity.
+The newspaper was there to do a story, and I can still remember a picture taken of him standing in front of the plane alongside the pilot.

-Challenged with memory loss in an old man’s body he boarded a tiny plane, fearless and filled with excitement all in hope of new adventure.
+Challenged with memory loss in an older man’s body, he boarded a tiny plane, fearless and excited, all hoping for a new adventure.

-He continued to evolve every day, at his own pace, until he passed away leaving a legacy of courage in the heart of a young woman who feared to take flight alongside him. -JMD
+He continued to evolve every day, at his own pace, until he passed away, leaving a legacy of courage in the heart of a young woman who feared to take flight alongside him. - Jill Modell-Dion -JMD